severalnines/docs/user-guide/mysql/manage.rst

 	- Limit the number of connection that can be made from HAProxy to each MySQL Server.
 Connections exceeding this value will be queued by HAProxy.
 A best practice is to set it to less than the ``max_connections`` to prevent connections flooding.

 * **Policy**
-	- Choose one of these loadbalancing algorithms:
+	- Choose one of these load balancing algorithms:
 		- leastconn - The server with the lowest number of connections receives the connection.
 		- roundrobin - Each server is used in turns, according to their weights.
 		- source - The same client IP address will always reach the same server as long as no server goes down.